kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 [In-place pod vertical scaling](#1287), allowing updates of running containers.

-Input validation of classes very similar to labels is implemented: keys (`ClassResourceName`) and values must be non-empty, less than 64 characters long, must start and end with an alphanumeric character and may contain only alphanumeric characters, dashes, underscores or dots (`-`, `_` or `.`).
+Input validation of classes very similar to labels is implemented: keys (`QoSResourceName`) and values must be non-empty, less than 64 characters long, must start and end with an alphanumeric character and may contain only alphanumeric characters, dashes, underscores or dots (`-`, `_` or `.`).
 Similar to labels, a namespace prefix (FQDN subdomain separated with a slash)